What is Canvas?

 Instructors and admins can gain greater insight into student success and make informed instructional decisions using data provided in Canvas Analytics.
 Admins can also access SQL data about their Canvas user and usage details form Canvas Data Services.

-Canvas also includes the Canvas App Center, where admins, designers, and instructors can enable a variety of Eternal Apps (LTI Tools) and services.
+Canvas also includes the Canvas App Center, where admins, designers, and instructors can enable a variety of External Apps (LTI Tools) and services.
 The ever-growing app library offers a wide array of interactive resources, content repositories, assessment tools, social media integrations, and other digital learning and teaching resources.

 Learn more about all Canvas features, review the Canvas Guides, and compare Canvas Free for Teacher features with features included in a paid account.